luisonthekeyboard/aws-stepfunctions-byoc-mlops-using-data-science-sdk/README.md

 # Step 1: Deploy this CloudFormation template

+**Note:** Start by opening Cloudformation in your console, it could be that you already have a template created and ready, with the name `mod-HASH-NUMBER`.
+If that's the case, head out to the "Outputs" section and note the LambdaFunctionARN, LambdaFunctionName and LambdaRoleARN, as you'll need these later on in the lab, and you can proceed to Step 2.

+Otherwise, continue below.

 This Cloudformation template creates a Lambda function with a sample Dockerfile that launches a Codebuild job to build a Sagemaker specific container.